RWS/studio-api-docs/apiconcepts/filetypesupport/applying_character_formatting.md

-Applying Character Formatting
+# Applying Character Formatting
-===

-In this chapter you will learn how to enrich the editor display in <Var:ProdudctName> with character display formatting.
+This section explains how to enrich the editor display in Var:ProductName with character formatting.

-Apply Character Formatting
+## Apply Character Formatting
---

-From the inline tags that our sample format is using it is easy to decide which type of character formatting to apply.
-Display formatting in an intermediary (SDLXliff) document is strictly speaking not necessary and has no impact on the actual BIL target file.
-It can be optionally applied for convenience reasons, at it usually helps translators to see the actual character formatting.
-It is also possible to hide inline tags, and just show the display formatting that they define.
-That way translators can apply the formatting to the corresponding strings in the target segments instead of transferring tags.
+The inline tags in the sample format make it easy to determine which character formatting to apply.
+Display formatting in an intermediary SDLXLIFF document is optional and does not affect the generated BIL target file.
+However, it helps translators recognize the intended formatting more easily.
+You can also hide inline tags and show only the formatting they represent.
+This approach lets translators apply formatting to the corresponding text in the target segment instead of transferring tags.

-First, you need to add the following namespace to your parser class: using ```Sdl.FileTypeSupport.Framework.Formatting```.
+First, add the following namespace to your parser class: `Sdl.FileTypeSupport.Framework.Formatting`.

-Then you enhance your `CreateTagPair()` helper function, so that it not only generates tag pairs, but that is also applies the appropriate formatting at the same time.
-Through a ``switch`` statement you can then select the appropriate formatting based on the name of the element node:
+Then update the `CreateTagPair()` helper function so that it generates tag pairs and applies the appropriate formatting at the same time.
+Use a `switch` statement to select the correct formatting based on the element name:

 # [C#](#tab/tabid-1)
 ```cs